GUIDE TO FREQUENTLY ASKED QUESTIONS (FAQS)

-You may also pay via Paypal, just let us know so we can send you an invoice.
+You may also pay via Paypal.
+Just let us know so we can email you an invoice.

 Is there a deadline for signing up?

 There is no deadline but please note that we will close the registration once all the slots have been filled up.
-Walk-in participants will only be accommodated if there are still available slots.
+Walk-in participants who will pay on the day itself will only be accommodated if there are still available slots.